Organic Farming in Bulgaria

 Bovine Animals

 In 2024, the number of organic bovine animals in Bulgaria rose to 13,909 head (+4,498 head y/y).
-This shows growth in organic cattle farming as demand for organic meat and dairy products increases.
+This reflects challenges in organic cattle production, including higher feed costs and certification requirements.

 Dairy Cows

-In 2024, the number of organic dairy cows in Bulgaria decreased to 2,903 head (-150 head y/y), highlighting constraints in organic dairy farming, including feed availability and animal welfare standards.
+In 2024, the number of organic dairy cows in Bulgaria decreased to 2,903 head (-150 head y/y), demonstrating expansion in organic dairy production as consumer demand for organic milk and dairy products grows.

 Sheep

-In 2024, the number of organic sheep in Bulgaria rose to 19,126 head (+4,921 head y/y), showing expansion in organic sheep farming as demand for organic lamb and wool increases.
+In 2024, the number of organic sheep in Bulgaria rose to 19,126 head (+4,921 head y/y), reflecting production constraints in organic sheep farming.

 Organic Animal Products